 A what?
 Those who know Italian or even Spanish can guess at the origin of this sauce; it means “harlot’s sauce.”
 There are lots of legends about its name, but the one I like best is that the ladies of the evening, after a long night’s work, could whip this up in the predawn hours — before any markets opened — eat a good meal and finally catch some sleep.

 The key to a puttanesca sauce is that pretty much everything would either be in her pantry or growing on her windowsill.
 Fresh herbs, salted capers and anchovies, olives, an onion, maybe a clove of garlic or two.
 Some canned tomatoes, or fresh ones sitting on her kitchen counter.
 Maybe a hot chile or three.

 The result is powerful.
 Salty, herby, sour and a little sweet from the tomatoes.
-It is ideal for a big fish like tuna, swordfish or sturgeon, but will work with any sort of firm, white fish.
+It is ideal for a big fish like tuna, swordfish or sturgeon — and tuna puttanesca is a thing in Italy — but will work with any sort of firm, white fish.
 I used halibut, but don’t let that stop you if you don’t have any.
 Play with it.

 Normally I’ll dust the fish with regular flour, but there is an alternative that is both delicious and gluten-free: chickpea flour.
 It will actually give you fish even more golden than with flour, and has a bit of nutty flavor, too.

-All told, this is a spectacular quick-and-easy meal for a weeknight.
+All told, fish puttanesca is a spectacular quick-and-easy meal for a weeknight.